Angular analysis of the decay $B_{s}^{0}\to\phi e^+e^-$: Angular distribution

 Here, \Gammas is the average of, and \DeltaGammas the difference between, the light and heavy \Bs mass eigenstates' widths.
 The coefficients $J_i$, $\tilde{J}_{i}$ and $h_{i}$ at $t=0$ can be expressed in terms of bilinear combinations of decay amplitudes.
 Due to the limited size of the available dataset, the measurement is performed integrated in decay time.
 Neglecting for now decay-time acceptance effects, the term involving $h_i$ is diluted relative to that involving $J_{i} + \tilde{J}_{i}$ by a factor $y_s = \tfrac{\DeltaGammas}{2\Gammas} \approx 0.06$~\cite{HFLAV21}, \ie

 Reduced distributions are obtained integrating either over $\Phi$ or over both $\cos\theta_K$ and $\cos\theta_e$, with the result that many of the terms in the sum of Eq.~\eqref{eq:fullEquation} vanish.
-The reduced distribution after integration over $\Phi$ and decay time contains only terms with $i \in [1c, 1s, 2c, 2s, 6s]$, in the notation of Ref.~\cite{Descotes-Genon:2015hea}, and can be written as
+After integration over $\Phi$ and decay time, and neglecting contributions that are suppressed by the small electron mass, the distribution contains only terms with $i \in [1c, 1s, 2c, 2s, 6s]$.
+In the notation of Refs.~\cite{Descotes-Genon:2015hea,Descotes-Genon:2022qce}, it can be written as

 The last term can also be expressed in terms of $\IntAsixp=\IntAsix/(1-\IntFL)$.
 The reduced distribution after integration over $\cos\theta_K$, $\cos\theta_e$ and decay time contains only terms with $i \in [3, 9]$, and can be expressed as